abeldekat/lazyflex.nvim/README.md

 2. Add the name to property `kw_always_enable` in the [opts]:
 `kw_always_enable = { "toky" }`
 3. When using [LazyVim]: Use the `colorscheme` preset.
-4. When using custom [presets]: Create a `colorscheme` preset.
+4. When using [custom presets]: Create a `colorscheme` preset.

 ## Use cases

 ### Using a personal configuration

 The plugin can be used when the user's configuration is not build upon a community setup like [LazyVim].
-Personal [presets] can be configured.
+It is possible to configure [custom presets].

 ### Using a community setup like LazyVim